tejaswisagiraju/bitly_clone/README.md

 		// => "XwPp9xazJ0ku5CZnlmgAx2Dld8SHkAeT"

 		```
-* Get rid of your array and use an Object to store a random string associated to random string generated each time a url is submitted.
+* Get rid of your array and use an Object to store a new random string key for each submitted url value.
 * Your server should now respond with the following:

 		```